davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v005 rolling 21-day means by metric and day of year
 * OpenMeteoEDA_202306_v005 rolling 21-day standard deviation by metric and day of year
 * OpenMeteoEDA_202306_v005 rolling 21-day means +/- 1 SD by metric and day of year
+* OpenMeteoEDA_202306_v005 rolling 21-day means +/- 1 SEM by metric and day of year